hataeung2/hataeung2.github.io/docs/portfolio/2019-2ndbatterycoater.md

 Jul 2019 ~ Feb 2020
 Worked with PnT for SK Materials 2nd battery production system.
 In order to reduce their production cost and to earn technological know-how, PnT decided to buy "My company" motor control system.
 I didn't very much know about motor control-related work because I just experienced software integration before.
 But I was actually interested in the mechatronics so I tried and finally achieved.
-The problem was, in this period, it was like the real research and development because NO ONE taught me how to work but just gave me hard torturing. haha.
-Fortunately, I was able to do this project by myself(about 80%. for remaining 20%, my Dr. senior had done like pretending OJT something), so I finally could be free from the senior person torturing me.
-Maybe he thought I could not make the project?
-Anyhow, he stopped bothering me after this project had done.

 ![sample img](/assets/images/portfolio-2019-2ndbatterycoater.png)